lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     Figure: The PEG molecule in vacuum.
 The carbon atoms are in gray, the oxygen atoms in red, and the hydrogen atoms in white.

-..  container:: justify

-    Create a second folder alongside *pureH2O/*
-    and call it *mergePEGH2O/*.
+Create a second folder alongside *pureH2O/* and call it *mergePEGH2O/*.
 Create a new blank file in it, call it *input.lammps*.
 Within *input.lammps*, copy the same first lines as
 previously:

 ..  code-block:: lammps